 Preparing funds for retirement can be a daunting task.
 With all the investment options and pitfalls, setting up an IRA could be frustrating.
-Account holders don’t have to dive into a retirement plan alone.
+Account-holders don’t have to dive in to a retirement plan alone.
 The IRS mandated that to open an IRA, account holders must contact a trustee or custodian to hold their assets.

 While the Self-Directed IRA (SDIRA) accounts are “self-directed” by account holders, the right custodian should be able to help you handle your assets and set up your self-directed IRA in an efficient and effective manner.
-So, what should you look for in a SDIRA custodian?
+So, what should you look for in an SDIRA custodian?

 Certifications and Administration

 When setting up an SDIRA, the IRS requires a certified trustee or custodian who will oversee the wide array of alternative assets permitted.
 It’s imperative that your custodian is licensed and regulated by the IRS.
 This certification is what separates custodians from self-directed IRA administrators.